 You may think when you buy a bottle of 12, or 18, or 24 year old whisky, all of its contents is of that vintage.
 But, in fact, like an elegant woman of a certain age you're being told a little white lie.

 Single malts are blended to achieve a particular character or to maintain the distinctive qualities of a brand.
 The difference between single malt and a so-called blended whisky is that blended whiskies can be made of the products of several distilleries while all the whisky in a single malt bottle comes from the same distillery.

 But it hasn't all come from the same cask.
 By law, the age a Scotch is labeled is the age of the youngest whisky in the blend.
 But much older whiskies may also be added.

-The number one Scotch consuming country in the world in the USA, importing $758 million of the stuff in 2012.
-A close second is France, importing $434 million's worth in 2012.
+The number one Scotch consuming country in the world, by value, is the USA, importing $922 million of the stuff in 2017.
+Looked at by volume, the surprising first place importer of Scotch whisky is France, importing A close second is France, importing 178 million 70cl bottles in 2017.

 Interestingly, the biggest market for French champagne in the world in Britain.
 The French hardly touch the stuff.